Efficient Riccati recursion for optimal control problems with pure-state equality constraints: Riccati Recursion

 The proposed method is particularly efficient when there are several stages with pure-state equality constraints on the horizon.
 Suppose that there is an $n_{c, i}$-dimensional pure-state equality constraint at each time stage $i$ of the horizon ($n_{c, i} = 0$ if there is no constraint at stage $i$).
 The proposed method then computes the inverse of a matrix whose size is $(n_u + n_{c, i}) \times (n_u + n_{c, i})$ at each time stage in the backward recursion.
 In contrast, the previous approach of \cite{bib:constrainedRiccati} requires the computation of the inverse of a matrix of size $(\sum_{i=0}^{N} n_{c, i}) \times (\sum_{i=0}^{N} n_{c, i})$.
 Broadly speaking, the computational burden of the proposed method with respect to the grid number $N$ is $O (N)$, whereas that of the approach in \cite{bib:constrainedRiccati} is $O(N ^{3})$.

-It should be noted that it is easy to apply the proposed method to the single-shooting methods, for example, DDP and iLQR, by considering only $u_0, ..., u_{N-1}$ and $\nu$ as the decision variables.
+It should be noted that it is easy to apply the proposed method to the single-shooting methods, which are popular in robotic applications \cite{bib:legged, bib:legged2, bib:penalty, bib:DDP:jumpRobot}, by considering only $u_0, ..., u_{N-1}$ and $\nu$ as the decision variables.
 In the single-shooting methods, before line 1 of Algorithm 1, we first compute $x_0, ..., x_N$ based on $x(t_0)$ and $u_0, ..., u_{N-1}$ using the state equation (\ref{eq:f}) sequentially.
 Further, we compute $\lambda_N, ..., \lambda_0$ using (\ref{eq:KKT:phix}), (\ref{eq:KKT:Hx}), and (\ref{eq:KKT:Hx:k-2}) based on $u_0, ..., u_{N-1}$, $\nu$, and $x_0, ..., x_N$, respectively, in the backward recursion (lines 5--11 of Algorithm 1).
 We can then compute the Newton directions $\Delta u_0, ..., \Delta u_{N-1}$ and $\Delta \nu$ using the same (or a similar) forward recursion (lines 12--20 of Algorithm 1).